compsocialscience/summer-institute/2026/fau/apply.md

 - Your experience and/or interest in collaborative research.
 Carrying out a collaborative research project is a core component of SICSS-FAU.
 - A possible topic, method, or question you would like to focus on for a collaborative project

-**In order to be guaranteed full consideration, all application materials must be submitted by Friday 10th April, 2026 Midnight (EST).** All application materials must be submitted through this [Google Form](https://forms.gle/BVQrUJQNLyc2THtQ7).
+**In order to be guaranteed full consideration, all application materials must be submitted by Sunday 19th April, 2026 Midnight (EST).** All application materials must be submitted through this [Google Form](https://forms.gle/BVQrUJQNLyc2THtQ7).
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by late April, 2026, and will ask participants to confirm their participation very soon thereafter.
+We will notify applicants solely through e-mail by 4th May, 2026, and will ask participants to confirm their participation very soon thereafter.

 Inquiries can be sent to sicss.fau@gmail.com.